 1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.5 (4.0 scale).

-4. Identification and consent of a principal adviser Principal Adviser Consent form (PDF) (see Advisement section above).
+3. Identification and consent of a principal adviser Information regarding advisement can be found in the Overview section.
 (Those students who need assistance identifying a principal adviser should contact the program coordinator in the Graduate School office.)

-1. Completion of a minimum of 30 credit hours, comprising at least 15 hours of 600- and 700-level courses, including the master’s thesis or master’s project.
+1. Completion of a minimum of 30 credit hours, comprising at least 15 hours of 600- and 700-level courses, including the master’s thesis.

 3. A maximum of 18 credit hours may be taken in a discipline that does not offer a master’s degree.

 4. A maximum of 15 credit hours may be taken at another accredited institution.
-This coursework must conform to the limitations stated in 2 and 3 (above) and must have the prior approval of the principal adviser.
+This coursework must conform to the limitations stated in 2 and 3 (above) meet the requirements of the Transfer Credit policy, and have the prior approval of the principal adviser.

 5. Only grades of B or better will be accepted as transfer credit.
 An official transcript showing transfer credit must be submitted to the Graduate School.